 The Group's own personnel operate in 42 countries.
 The Group runs distribution on six continents and works together with other distributors, which makes the products available in almost 50 000 stores in more than 120 countries.
 In addition to own brands, the Group distributes several third party brands that strengthen the Group's brand and product offering.
 The Group has been in the lure business, which was the first product category for the Group, for over 80 years.
 The VMC hook operations acquired in 2000 have over 100 years of experience.
-Marttiini knife manufacturing, acquired in 2005, has operated for 90 years.
-Many products offered by the Group have a lifecycle of several dozens of years.
+Marttiini knife manufacturing, acquired in 2005, has operated for over 90 years.
+Many products offered by the Group have a life-cycle of decades.

 The Group has developed corporate compliance and responsibility matters, and a global Code of Conduct and internal control procedures were introduced and implemented during 2015.
-As an appendix to the Code of Conduct, an Anti-Corruption and Bribery Policy has been created and will be implemented in 2018.
+As an appendix to the Code of Conduct, an Anti-Corruption and Bribery Policy was created and implemented in 2018.